Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Introduction

-The above strategy differs from that of Castella--Wan \cite{castellawan}.
-In {\it{ibid}.} the authors rely on the $p$-adic Waldspurger formula of Bertolini--Darmon--Prasanna \cite{bertolinidarmonprasanna13} relating plus/minus Heegner points to a $p$-adic $L$-function, and an Eisenstein congruence divisibility \cite{clw} for the anticyclotomic main conjecture involving the $p$-adic $L$-function.
-In contrast, we rely on a cyclotomic main conjecture and Zhang's principle of level raising.
-In the inert case, the search for a $p$-adic $L$ function/ $p$-adic Waldspurger formula intertwined with an Iwasawa main conjecture remains elusive.
-It will be interesting to explore connections between our plus/minus Heegner points and the $p$-adic Waldspurger formula of Andreatta and Iovita \cite{AndreattaIovitaBDP}.
+The strategy above has its roots in the work of the first-named author with Castella and Kim \cite{BCK}, which established Perrin-Riou's Heegner point main conjecture at ordinary primes in several cases.
+It notably differs from the work of Castella--Wan \cite{castellawan}.
+In {\it{loc. cit.}} the authors rely on the $p$-adic Waldspurger formula of Bertolini--Darmon--Prasanna \cite{bertolinidarmonprasanna13} relating the plus/minus Heegner points with an anticyclotomic $p$-adic $L$-function and an Eisenstein congruence divisibility \cite{clw} towards the main conjecture for this $p$-adic $L$-function.
+On the other hand, we rely on a cyclotomic main conjecture in light of Zhang's aforementioned principle of level raising and rank lowering.